qubitron/flask-webapp-quickstart/README.md

 ## Deploy the container to Azure

 For this portion of the tutorial you will need the Azure CLI.
 Either install it locally, or you can run commands in the browser by navigating to the [Azure Cloud Shell](https://shell.azure.com/bash).
+As you are running the commands below, you can view the resources being created in the Azure portal by navigating to [portal.azure.com](https://portal.azure.com).

 Create a resource group:
 ```